dodgymike/hackrf-wiki/libHackRF-API.md

 This document describes the functions, data structures and constants that libHackRF provides.
-It should be used as a refenrece for using libHackRF and the HackRF hardware.
+It should be used as a reference for using libHackRF and the HackRF hardware.

 If you are writing a generic SDR application, i.e. not tied to the HackRF